c-karaolis/Pigeon/README.md

 I am open-sourcing it in case someone finds it useful.

-PUT request is not implemented.
-I have no personal use for it at the moment.

 I will update and add a feature to the project mostly if I have a need for it while using the client.

 Add headers by splitting them with the | character.
 See the default example.